adonisjs/v6-docs/content/docs/digging_deeper/drive.md

 ## Local filesystem driver

-AdonisJS integration enhances the FlyDrive's local filesystem driver and adds support for URL generation and ability to serve files using the AdonisJS HTTP server.
+AdonisJS integration enhances the FlyDrive's local filesystem driver and adds support for URL generation and the ability to serve files using the AdonisJS HTTP server.

-Following is the list of options you may use configure the filesystem driver.
+Following is the list of options you may use to configure the filesystem driver.

 ```ts
 {